dev-AshishRanjan/Hacktoberfest-Frontend/README.md

 git commit -m "Relevant message"
 ```

-6. _Push_ : After all changes are commited, push your changes to your remote repo.
+6._Push_ : After all changes are commited, push your changes to your remote repo.

 ```markdown
 git push origin my-new-branch
 ```

-7. _PR_ : After pushing changes, raise a PR from your remote repo to this repo's dev branch
+7._PR_ : After pushing changes, raise a PR from your remote repo to this repo's dev branch

 > If you are new to git and github, I will suggest you first go through this :
 >